University Writing Program Faculty & Staff

 Matthew Hill

-I've been at DU for 11 years now and attempt to engage students in multiple media and genres of writing.
-Be it through remix and podcasts, or essays and research projects, or my current experiments with analogue/board games, I allow students opportunities to learn how writing works in different contexts.
-Outside the classroom my current projects include community writing instruction and a research project about the history of sound and rhetorical violence.
+Be it through remix videos, essays and written research, soundscapes and scripted podcasts, or my current experiments with analogue/board games, I encourage students to write in different contexts.
+Outside the classroom my current projects include games as rhetorical theory and a research project about the histories of sound and rhetorical violence.

 Teaching Associate Professor